 - State-Trait Anxiety Inventory (STAI)

-- The study had a small sample size.
+- The study had a small sample, with fewer than 30 participants.